Table of Contents

-Omicron, Pango lineage B.1.1.529, was discoveed in South Afica and recognized as a variant of concern of Covid-19 by the WHO in November 2021.
+Omicron, Pango lineage B.1.1.529, was discovered in South Africa and recognized as a variant of concern of Covid-19 by the WHO in November 2021.
 By the end of September, 2022, reports and studies of variants in the Omicron lineage that infect vaccinated persons and persons who have been infected were being published: BA.2.75.2, BA.5, BQ.1, BQ.1.1, BA.2.10.4, BA.4.6.
 (See Papers discussing).
 B.1.1.529 evolved into 5 lineages known as BA.1 and BA.2, etc..
 The BA.2 lineage includes XBB.
 The first variant in the XBB line was identified in Singapore in August 2022.
-The latest WHO variant of concern, as of January 2023, is XBB.1.5, and it has been nicknamed Kraken.
-The nickname is not a formal scientific name.
+The latest WHO variant of concern, as of January 2023, is XBB.1.5, nicknamed (not a formal scientific name) Kraken.
 XBB 1.5 was identified in Singapore in late 2022, in the USA in November 2022 and in Canada in December 2022.
-These Omicron sub-variants are the most antibody-evasive strains tested.
+The Omicron sub-variants are the most antibody-evasive strains tested.

 The illness caused by Omicron and its subvariants is milder than the SARS caused by the original Covid-19 virus.
-It is severe, or fatal for some people.
-In aggregate, it has been more fatal for more individuals than the original virus and the early variants.
+It is severe or fatal for some people.
+In aggregate, it has been fatal for more individuals than the original virus and the early variants of concern.

-After April 2022, the health authorities in BC reported the weekly reports of the BC Centre for Disease Control (“BCCDC”; an agency of the BC government) every Thursday.
+After April 2022, the health authorities in BC reported the weekly reports of the BC Centre for Disease Control BCCDC (an agency of the BC government) every Thursday.
 CBC reported the reports, generally promptly, in its BC News section.
-I listed those weekly reports:
+I listed those weekly reports in 2022:

 - April to late August.
 2022 in Covid-19 #1: Covid-19 wanes, Omicron Rises;